Stellar cooling limits on light scalar boson revisited: Conclusion

 \section{Conclusion}

-We have reevaluated the $e$-$N$ bremsstrahlung contributions to the stellar cooling limits on the Higgs portal light scalar boson.
-We also include the plasma mixing effect for the non-degenerate electron plasma.
-The scalar emission rate from the $e$-$N$ bremsstrahlung process has the suppression by the square of the electron-nucleus mass ratio, and the bounds become weak.
-Furthermore, in the case of dense cores where electrons are highly degenerate, the emission rates generally become smaller by the Pauli blocking effect taken into account.
-Hence, the resonant and off-resonant plasma mixing in the non-degenerate stellar cores tend to govern the parameter constraints.
+We have re-evaluated the $e$-$N$ bremsstrahlung contributions to the stellar cooling limits on the Higgs portal light scalar boson.
+We also include the plasma mixing effect, which often gives comparable or even stronger limits than the bremsstrahlung.
+Compared to the previous study, the scalar emission rate from the $e$-$N$ bremsstrahlung process is found to be suppressed by the square of the electron-nucleus mass ratio, and then the parameter limits become weaker.
+Furthermore, in the case of dense cores where electrons are degenerate, the emission rates are generally reduced by the Pauli blocking effect, that also makes the limits weaker.

 The summery of the stellar cooling limits in the mixing-mass plane for the light scalar is shown in Fig.~\ref{FigSum}.
-We show a conservative constraint from each type of star.
-For the constraints from the Sun and horizontal-branch stars, we have taken the ones including the plasma mixing effect in the approximation of the constant temperature and number density.
-The degenerate core bound is adopted for red giants.
-For the white dwarf constraints, the most conservative case is the mild luminosity upper limit with $T=1$ keV.
-The listed constraints are weaker ones in each stellar limit.
+For the Sun and horizontal-branch stars, we show the constraint including the plasma mixing effect and the solar profile.
+For red giants, the bound is obtained mainly from the partially degenerate resonant plasma mixing in wider region.
+For white dwarfs, we show the bound with the core temperature $T=1$ keV, for which the bremsstrahlung process leads to the bound.
+For all the lines in the figure, the lower boundaries in low-mass region are understood to be proportional to the square roots of the luminosity upper limits.

-For the heavier scalar mass region, high temperature stars, such as horizontal-branch stars and red giants, give us the bounds stronger than the constraint by the terrestrial experiments up to $m_S\sim 200$ keV.
-For the lighter mass region, the red giant and white dwarf, the horizontal-branch stars and the solar constraints exclude the mixing angle up to $10^{-8}$, $10^{-9}$ and $10^{-10}$, respectively as conservative evaluations.
-For all of these constraints, the regions where the absorption effect in the medium works well are completely excluded by the terrestrial bound.
+For the heavier scalar mass region, the high-temperature stars such as horizontal-branch stars and red giants put stronger bounds than the terrestrial experiments up to $m_S\sim 200$ keV.
+For the lower mass region, the stellar cooling arguments are found to exclude the mixing angle up to $10^{-9}$--$10^{-10}$.
+For all the constraints, the regions where the absorption effect in the medium works well are completely excluded by the terrestrial bound.